docarray/docarray/docs/user_guide/storing/docindex.md

 ```

 ### Initialize the Document Index and add data
-Here we initialize an `InMemoryExactNNIndex` instance with the document schema defined previously, and add the created documents to this index.
+Here we initialize an `InMemoryExactNNIndex` instance with the document schema we defined previously, and add the created documents to this index.
 ```python
 doc_index = InMemoryExactNNIndex[MyDoc]()
 doc_index.index(docs)
 ```

 ### Perform a vector similarity search
-Now, let's perform a similarity search on the document embeddings using a query vector of ones.
+Now, let's perform a similarity search on the document embeddings.
-As a result, we'll retrieve the top 10 most similar documents and their corresponding similarity scores.
+As a result, we'll retrieve ten most similar documents and their corresponding similarity scores.
 ```python
 query = np.ones(128)
 retrieved_docs, scores = doc_index.find(query, search_field='embedding', limit=10)
 ```

 ### Filter documents
-In this segment, we filter the indexed documents based on their price field, specifically retrieving documents with a price less than 5.
+In this snippet, we filter the indexed documents based on their price field, specifically retrieving documents with a price less than 5:
 ```python
 query = {'price': {'$lt': 5}}
 filtered_docs = doc_index.filter(query, limit=10)